fludim/docs/download.md

 # Download

 Here you can get the latest Fluid Dimensions release.
-Historical releases not listed here can be found in the GitHub repository's [releases](https://github.com/fludim/fluid_dimensions/releases/) section.
+Historical releases not listed here can be found in the GitHub repository's [releases](https://github.com/fludim/fluid_dimensions/releases/) section. ([Resource Pack releases](https://github.com/fludim/fluid_dimensions_resources/releases/))

 ## v0.1.1 (Current) for 1.17.1